moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 ## C++

- - As of ROS Kinetic we use C++11
+ - We use C++11
  - Use the C++ standard library (``std::``) whenever possible
  - Avoid C-style functions such as ``FLT_EPSILON`` - instead use ``std::numeric_limits<double>::epsilon()``
  - Boost is an encouraged library when functionality is not available in the standard library
  - Prefer full variable names over short acryonms - e.g. ``robot_state_`` over ``rs_``
- - Deprecate functions using MOVEIT_DEPRECATED in [deprecation.h](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_core/macros/include/moveit/macros/deprecation.h)
+ - Deprecate functions using MOVEIT_DEPRECATED in [deprecation.h](https://github.com/ros-planning/moveit/blob/melodic-devel/moveit_core/macros/include/moveit/macros/deprecation.h)
  - Catch known exceptions and log them in detail.
 Avoid using ``catch (...)`` as it hides every information of a possible fault.
 We want to know if something goes wrong.
  - We don't catch exceptions that don't derive from ``std::exception`` in MoveIt.
 It is the responsibility of the plugin provider to handle non-``std::exception``-derived exceptions locally.